CDCgov/phdi/containers/fhir-converter/description.md

 _Note: The use of `--` in the command is to separate the command line parameters that are passed to .NET vs those that are passed to the FHIR Converter_

 #### Using an Alias
-To avoid the need for typing `dotnet run convert -p path-to-Microsoft.Health.Fhir.Liquid.Converter.Tool/ -- ` every time you'd like to convert HL7, it is recommended that you create an alias.
+To avoid the need for typing `dotnet run convert -p path-to-Microsoft.Health.Fhir.Liquid.Converter.Tool/ -- ` every time you would like to convert HL7, it is recommended that you create an alias.
 Instructions for creating an alias on Windows, MacOS, and Linux can be found [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/set-alias?view=powershell-7.2), [here](https://wpbeaches.com/make-an-alias-in-bash-or-zsh-shell-in-macos-with-terminal/), and [here](https://www.geeksforgeeks.org/alias-command-in-linux-with-examples/), respectively.

-## Running the PHDI FHIR Conversion Service
+## Running the DIBBs FHIR Conversion Service

-Once the Microsoft FHIR converter is installed, the FHIR conversion service can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Python source code.
+Once the Microsoft FHIR Converter is installed, you can run the DIBBs FHIR Conversion service using Docker, any other OCI container runtime (e.g., Podman), or directly from the Python source code.

-### Running with Docker (Recommended for production)
+### Running with Docker (Recommended for Production)

-To run the FHIR conversion service with Docker follow these steps.
+To run the DIBBs FHIR Conversion service with Docker, follow these steps.
 1. Confirm that you have Docker installed by running `docker -v`.
-If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
+If you don't see a response similar to what's shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
 ```
 ❯ docker -v
 Docker version 20.10.21, build baeda1f